techidaily/discover-awesome/source/_posts/how-to-customize-windows-defender-scanning-preferences-a-guide-by-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://facebook-video-content.techidaily.com/new-2024-approved-crafting-a-compelling-profile-visual-experience/"><u>[New] 2024 Approved Crafting a Compelling Profile Visual Experience</u></a></li>
+<li><a href="https://fox-direct.techidaily.com/new-2024-approved-luts-uncovered-elevating-the-quality-of-digital-imagery/"><u>[New] 2024 Approved LUTs Uncovered Elevating the Quality of Digital Imagery</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/new-first-step-to-aerial-adventure-best-beginner-drones/"><u>[New] First Step to Aerial Adventure Best Beginner Drones</u></a></li>
-<li><a href="https://article-knowledge.techidaily.com/new-in-2024-ideal-apps-for-advancing-android-pics/"><u>[New] In 2024, Ideal Apps for Advancing Android Pics</u></a></li>
+<li><a href="https://screen-capture.techidaily.com/updated-in-2024-professional-tips-for-perfectly-recording-your-powerpoint-sessions/"><u>[Updated] In 2024, Professional Tips for Perfectly Recording Your PowerPoint Sessions</u></a></li>
-<li><a href="https://youtube-blog.techidaily.com/ed-embarking-on-a-youtube-venture-user-setup-essentials/"><u>[Updated] Embarking on a YouTube Venture User Setup Essentials</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/updated-in-2024-snagit-screen-recorder-review-and-alternatives/"><u>[Updated] In 2024, Snagit Screen Recorder Review and Alternatives</u></a></li>
-<li><a href="https://youtube-docs.techidaily.com/-your-way-into-animated-gifs-turning-youtube-content-without-downloads/"><u>Binge Your Way Into Animated Gifs Turning YouTube Content Without Downloads</u></a></li>
+<li><a href="https://fox-links.techidaily.com/2024-approved-leading-drone-endurance-top-10-long-flight-contenders/"><u>2024 Approved Leading Drone Endurance Top 10 Long-Flight Contenders</u></a></li>
+<li><a href="https://fox-cloud.techidaily.com/2024-approved-visual-voyage-charting-a-course-through-costless-tiktok-landscapes/"><u>2024 Approved Visual Voyage Charting a Course Through Costless TikTok Landscapes</u></a></li>
+<li><a href="https://discover-awesome.techidaily.com/effective-strategies-for-resolving-windows-hardware-problems-insights-from-yl-computing-and-software/"><u>Effective Strategies for Resolving Windows Hardware Problems - Insights From YL Computing & Software</u></a></li>
+<li><a href="https://discover-awesome.techidaily.com/expert-advice-on-enabling-and-using-windows-10s-built-in-file-backup-tool-yl-software-insights/"><u>Expert Advice on Enabling and Using Windows 10'S Built-In File Backup Tool – YL Software Insights</u></a></li>
+<li><a href="https://win-forum.techidaily.com/exploring-popular-networking-sites-a-comparison-of-facebook-twitter-instagram-and-youtube/"><u>Exploring Popular Networking Sites: A Comparison of Facebook, Twitter, Instagram and YouTube</u></a></li>
-<li><a href="https://discover-awesome.techidaily.com/effective-techniques-for-locating-files-and-folders-on-your-pc-using-windows-tips-from-yl-computing/"><u>Effective Techniques for Locating Files and Folders on Your PC Using Windows - Tips From YL Computing</u></a></li>
+<li><a href="https://discover-awesome.techidaily.com/finding-files-on-your-pc-with-windows-a-comprehensive-guide-by-yl-computing/"><u>Finding Files on Your PC with Windows - A Comprehensive Guide by YL Computing</u></a></li>
-<li><a href="https://discover-awesome.techidaily.com/ensure-optimal-performance-checking-cpu-and-memory-compatibility-tips-from-yl-software/"><u>Ensure Optimal Performance: Checking CPU and Memory Compatibility - Tips From YL Software</u></a></li>
-<li><a href="https://discover-awesome.techidaily.com/experience-divine-beauty-with-hatsune-miku-angelic-live-wallpaper-by-yl-software-download-now/"><u>Experience Divine Beauty with Hatsune Miku Angelic Live Wallpaper by YL Software – Download Now!</u></a></li>
-<li><a href="https://discover-awesome.techidaily.com/exploring-data-unveiling-insights-from-the-registry-with-yl-computings-solutions/"><u>Exploring Data: Unveiling Insights From the Registry with YL Computing's Solutions</u></a></li>
+<li><a href="https://discover-awesome.techidaily.com/how-to-buy-goods-and-services-with-digital-coins-insights-from-yl-computing/"><u>How to Buy Goods and Services with Digital Coins: Insights From YL Computing</u></a></li>
-<li><a href="https://discover-awesome.techidaily.com/exploring-the-governance-of-digital-tokens-an-insight-into-current-regulations-by-yl-computing/"><u>Exploring the Governance of Digital Tokens: An Insight Into Current Regulations by YL Computing</u></a></li>
-<li><a href="https://tech-revival.techidaily.com/free-online-converter-convert-flv-to-avi-with-movavi-fast-and-easy/"><u>Free Online Converter: Convert FLV to AVI with Movavi - Fast and Easy!</u></a></li>
-<li><a href="https://article-knowledge.techidaily.com/in-2024-streamline-your-vlc-experience-best-practices-for-macos/"><u>In 2024, Streamline Your VLC Experience Best Practices for MacOS</u></a></li>
-<li><a href="https://discover-awesome.techidaily.com/preventing-pc-overheating-a-step-by-step-guide-on-properly-cleaning-your-system-fan/"><u>Preventing PC Overheating: A Step-by-Step Guide on Properly Cleaning Your System Fan</u></a></li>
-<li><a href="https://games-able.techidaily.com/remedying-misidentified-software-in-steam-system/"><u>Remedying Misidentified Software in Steam System</u></a></li>
-<li><a href="https://discover-awesome.techidaily.com/troubleshooting-fixing-when-windows-fails-to-detect-your-device-guided-by-yl-computing-expertise/"><u>Troubleshooting: Fixing When Windows Fails to Detect Your Device, Guided by YL Computing Expertise</u></a></li>
+<li><a href="https://change-location.techidaily.com/how-to-fix-pokemon-go-route-not-working-on-vivo-y27-4g-drfone-by-drfone-virtual-android/"><u>How to Fix Pokemon Go Route Not Working On Vivo Y27 4G? | Dr.fone</u></a></li>
+<li><a href="https://article-helps.techidaily.com/how-to-take-landscape-photos-on-iphone-killer-tips-for-2024/"><u>How to Take Landscape Photos on iPhone [Killer Tips] for 2024</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/in-2024-how-to-do-realme-gt-5-screen-sharing-drfone-by-drfone-android/"><u>In 2024, How To Do Realme GT 5 Screen Sharing | Dr.fone</u></a></li>
+<li><a href="https://instagram-clips.techidaily.com/step-by-step-guide-for-capturing-stunning-insta-cover-photos-for-your-highlights-for-2024/"><u>Step-by-Step Guide for Capturing Stunning Insta Cover Photos for Your Highlights for 2024</u></a></li>
-<li><a href="https://discover-awesome.techidaily.com/understanding-windows-defenders-malware-scanning-intervals-tips-from-yl-software-experts/"><u>Understanding Windows Defender's Malware Scanning Intervals - Tips From YL Software Experts</u></a></li>
+<li><a href="https://discover-awesome.techidaily.com/step-by-step-guide-updating-and-replacing-gpu-driver-on-windows-tips-from-yl-computing/"><u>Step-by-Step Guide: Updating & Replacing GPU Driver on Windows - Tips From YL Computing</u></a></li>
-<li><a href="https://video-ai-editor.techidaily.com/updated-in-2024-get-ready-for-the-movies-top-movie-trailer-apps-for-ios/"><u>Updated In 2024, Get Ready for the Movies Top Movie Trailer Apps for iOS</u></a></li>
+<li><a href="https://discover-awesome.techidaily.com/top-registry-diagnosis-tools-a-comprehensive-guide-insights-by-yl-computing/"><u>Top Registry Diagnosis Tools: A Comprehensive Guide - Insights by YL Computing</u></a></li>
+<li><a href="https://discover-awesome.techidaily.com/turn-off-javascript-a-comprehensive-guide-tips-from-yl-software/"><u>Turn Off JavaScript: A Comprehensive Guide - Tips From YL Software</u></a></li>
+<li><a href="https://discover-awesome.techidaily.com/unlocking-advantages-how-routine-driver-updates-enhance-your-system-insights-from-yl-computing/"><u>Unlocking Advantages: How Routine Driver Updates Enhance Your System - Insights From YL Computing</u></a></li>
+<li><a href="https://discover-awesome.techidaily.com/windows-defender-antivirus-check-frequency-comprehensive-guide-by-yl-computing/"><u>Windows Defender Antivirus Check Frequency - Comprehensive Guide by YL Computing</u></a></li>
 </ul></div>